 The applicant has indicated that a kiosk will be located within the LaVilla Vista Place easement to accommodate the entry and/or exit mechanisms for the gate.
 To date, an elevation of the kiosk has not been submitted for review and approval.
 The kiosk is a structure and may not be located within the access easement.
 As such, staff is recommending that prior to Planning Commission approval, the easement be revised to exclude the kiosk or the kiosk must be relocated.
 If the easement boundaries are reviewed, they must be done in a manner as to provide adequate accessibility for all utility and emergency vehicles.
 In addition, an elevation of the kiosk must be submitted for review and approval.
-To date, this information has not been submitted for review and approval.
+On September 24, 2007, the applicant submitted a site plan showing an entry keypad on a pole within the proposed raised island, directly adjacent to the proposed sign.
+The entry keypad does not protrude into the adjacent access easement but is located directly adjacent to the driving aisle so that it can be accessed from a vehicle.
+Staff is recommending that if the Planning Commission allows the gates, the entry keypad must conform architecturally to the proposed elevations and design plans submitted as part of this Initial and Final Planned Residential Development

 Philadelphia Street: During the review of the associated Preliminary Plat, staff noted that the plat document must be revised to show the eastern portion of Philadelphia Street located within 68 feet of right-of-way, or 13.38 additional feet of right-of-way, or a Variance to the Subdivision Regulations must be obtained or the street must be redesigned to show the entire dedication of the 68 feet of right-of-way from the property.
-If the associated Variance to the Subdivision Regulations is not obtained, the applicant must provide the additional right-of-way either from the adjacent property or from this property.
+As noted above, on September 20, 2007, the Planning Commission acknowledged the applicant's request to withdraw the Variance to the Subdivision Regulations application.
+In addition, the applicant has submitted a revised site plan showing the entire 68 foot of right-of-way for Philadelphia Street.
+As such, staff is recommending that prior to issuance of a Certificate of Occupancy, the right-of-way and/or an H Lot for Philadelphia Street shall be recorded at the Register of Deed's Office to insure legal access to the site.